 The role of the Educational Psychologist (EP) does not end once the training is finished.
 EPs provide ongoing supervision to ELSAs throughout the school year.
 These sessions allow assistants to share their successes and seek advice on difficult cases.
 It ensures that the support provided is grounded in current psychological research.

 Ongoing CPD is also a key feature of the programme.
 Schools are encouraged to allow ELSAs time to attend local networking meetings.
 These meetings provide opportunities to share resources and learn from the experiences of other assistants.
-It creates a community of practise that benefits both the staff and the pupils.
+It creates a community of practise that benefits both the staff and the learners.

 Without this supervision and training, the ELSA role would lack the necessary professional boundaries.
 The EP ensures that ELSAs do not take on work that should be handled by a qualified therapist.
 This structure protects the well-being of the assistant as well as the child.
 It maintains the integrity of the programme as a school-based, educational intervention.